BALAKRISHNA-EPPILI/4-bit_Flash_ADC/README.md

 </p>

 ### Comparator Schematic:
 Comparator is a significant circuit in analog and mixed signal design.
-The degree operational amp (lm_741) is used as a comparator.
-The planned schematic of comparator circuit.
-The primary degree of the designed comparator consists of  parts, one is biasing circuit to bias the gift mirror and another part is differential amp.
-The second degree is gain stage to get higher the gain of operational amp. we used the non-inverting comparator so, the input signal this is sine signal is applied on the high-quality terminal or non-inverting terminal of the opamp whilst the reference voltage (Vref) is implemented on the bad terminal or inverting terminal of the opamp.
+The device operational amp (lm_741) is used as a comparator.
+The planned schematic of comparator circuit. we used the non-inverting comparator so, the input signal this is sine signal is applied on the high-quality terminal or non-inverting terminal of the opamp while the reference voltage (Vref) is implemented on the bad terminal or inverting terminal of the opamp.

 </p>
 <p align="center">